Spycsh/KTH-ID2201-DistributedSystemsBasicCourse/README.md

 A routing network based on link-state protocol

 ## Loggy
-A logical time logger based on Lamport logical clock and Vector clock algorithm.
+A logical time logger based on Lamport logical clock and Vector clock algorithm

+## Groupy
+A group communication application